EXTRA HELP AVAILABLE FOR SMALL AND PARTICULARLY VULNERABLE BUSINESSES

 What if I don’t qualify for the above grants?

 The Government have recently announced that up to a further £617 million would be made available to Local Government aimed at helping small businesses with ongoing fixed property costs.
+You can read HMRC’s guidance on these grants here.

 The Government has asked Local Authorities to prioritise the following types of business (although there is the flexibility for them to choose to make payments to other business if deemed appropriate due to local circumstances):